xaviershay/blog/_posts/2014-10-22-victorian-state-election-2014.md

 The Victorian State Election is just six weeks away.
-In my electorate of Melbourne, four candidates are running representing The Greens, Liberal, Labour, and The Sex Party.
+In my electorate of Melbourne, four candidates are running representing The Greens, Liberal, Labor, and The Sex Party.
 I wanted to take a look at their policies.

 ### Liberal

-The Liberal Party is the encumbent, and are running on an [all-growth all-the-time platform][lib-platform].
+The Liberal Party is the incumbent, and are running on an [all-growth all-the-time platform][lib-platform].
 There are a number of issues I have with this.

 First, it reminds of the children's book _A Fish Out Of Water_.
 A boy buys a